 - Small disposable metal cooking trays — I buy these in large quantities from the dollar store a few times a year to gift meals or send home leftovers.

 Have a friend that doesn’t like to cook?
 Ever thought about asking them to help pick up throughout the night instead.
 Now, I am not saying you ask them to do all the dishes.
-Instead, if they notice a dirty glass or stray plate that they bring it to the sink.
+Alternatively, if they notice a dirty glass or stray plate that they bring it to the sink.
 Maybe they help rinse all the dishes and get that first load of the dishwasher going before they head home.

-Are you going to host a Friendsgiving this year?
+Are you hosting Friendsgiving this year?

 What are your favorite traditions?

 Want to contribute your own thoughts, tips and tricks?

 Share below in the comments!
 I’d love to hear.